cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 rights are designed to allow
 copyright owners a monopoly
 of their property.
-While it is good to incentivize the creation of intellectual property, without restrictions, there would be little to no
+While it is good to motivate
+the creation of intellectual property, without restrictions, there would be little to no